Tallenholm/Dixtst/circadian-hue/mobile/README.md

 ## API Connection

 The mobile app connects to your Circadian Hue server running on your local network.
-Configure the server URL in the connection screen when first launching the app.
+Set the base URL via the `SERVER_URL` environment variable before starting the app.

 Default development URL: `http://localhost:5000`